Beginning Class:

 (Class is 6 one hour classes held once a week)

-The Intermediate Class is intended for continued training after the beginning class.
-Designed for the handler and dog to reinforce their basic education while incorporating more advanced techniques and attention skills.
+The Intermediate Class is intended for continued training after the Beginning class.
+Designed for the handler and dog to reinforce their basic education while incorporating more advanced techniques.
 Positive motivation and rewards using food and toys are used in this class.
-Training in the intermediate class is performed on and off leash.
-Lessons taught include heel on leash, figure eight, stand for examination, recall, heel free, one-minute sit, and three-minute down.
+While not required, training in the intermediate class will prepare students for a Beginner Novice trial (Heel On-Leash, Figure Eight, Recall, Sit Stay, and Sit for Exam).
+Additional focus on distraction training during exercises will improve general handling of dogs in public environments.

 Class Requirements: